 Judge, Stanton homer in 13th as Yankees beat Blue Jays 3-0

-Judge hit a two-run homer to snap a scoreless tie in the 13th inning, Giancarlo Stanton went deep moments later and New York beat the Toronto Blue Jays 3-0 on Wednesday night for a two-game sweep.
+TORONTO (AP) — Aaron Judge hit a two-run homer to snap a scoreless tie in the 13th inning, Giancarlo Stanton went deep moments later and the New York Yankees beat the Toronto Blue Jays 3-0 on Wednesday night for a two-game sweep.

 David Robertson (4-2) worked one inning for the win and Aroldis Chapman finished for his 15th save in 16 opportunities.

-Biagini, the seventh Toronto pitcher, came on to start the 13th.
+Biagini, the seventh Toronto pitcher of the game, came on to start the 13th.
 Brett Gardner reached on a one-out single and Judge followed with a long drive to left-center.